Suitperpower/hyperdocument-system-wiki/README.md

 This project is currently experimental and there are a lot of key features missing, but I use the system frequently and find it useful.
 Currently, the most useful thing I find it useful for is for taking notes instead of using a text editor.
 Think of if as a basic structured text editor, where you can navigate over documents with many sections and manipulate the structure just as efficiently as writing plain text.

 The system also uses specs that can be defined and manipulated in the system.
 The specs, at the moment, are used to defined the commands and actions take by the command interpreter, similar to how the original NLS system used a DSL called the command meta language.

+Long term, I feel that the web browser is not a good platform for this project.
+I am quickly running up against the technological limitations of the browser even in its primative state, furthermore the browser is too slow to evolve.
+I feel that the goals [newspeak programming language](http://www.newspeaklanguage.org/), making a service oriented, evolvable system in which all the tools can be integrated into a common front end UI is better aligned with building a hyperdocument system.
+Right now, however, the project is still incomplete and there is a lot of work to do on it, but longer term this is the direction the platform should take from a technological perspective.

 # Project Code
 There are two parts to this project a web based client written in javascript [located here](https://github.com/smarks159/hyperdocument-system-js-client) and a server written in go [located here](https://github.com/smarks159/hyperdocument-system-go-server).